COVID-19 update: Owasso, Collinsville school case counts, stats

-Six elementary students out of 4,419 have tested positive, along with 18 secondary students out of 4,860 and three staff out of 1,149.
+Five elementary students out of 4,419 have tested positive, along with 14 secondary students out of 4,860 and five staff out of 1,149.

-Likewise, Collinsville Public Schools has logged three positive COVID-positive cases in isolation out of 3,315 total students and staff, as of Sunday, according to its online web portal.
+Likewise, Collinsville Public Schools has logged 13 positive COVID-positive cases in isolation out of 3,315 total students and staff, as of Saturday, according to its online web portal.

 The Owasso Reporter previously published local city stats related to coronavirus cases, but the Oklahoma State Department of Health on Wednesday, Nov.
 10, cut off city and ZIP code data feeds from the public.